kolown2007/ghostwhisper/artwork-manual/2_technical-info.md

 5. To turn the piece ON or OFF, plug or unplug the Power Supply Unit from the outlet.
 Alternatively, the Power Supply Unit may be plugged into an adaptor with a switch or a powerstrip that has a switch.

 ## Software Operation

 \[Assigned to @kolown2007\]

 ## Troubleshooting

-\[TO BE UPDATED\]
+* If nothing happens after plugging the power supply unit (while connected to the ESP32 microcontroller):
+  * Check if a red/blue LED light appears on the board of the ESP32 microcontroller.

+    If **not**, immediately unplug the power supply unit from the power source and double check the wiring to match the wiring diagram.

+* If the speakers do not play the same sound as the app:
+  * There is an issue with the modules connecting the network router’s WiFi network.

+    Restart the router and then restart the piece.
+If the problem persists, either reconfigure the router or contact the studio.

+* If the app is unresponsive:
+    * \[Assigned to @kolown2007\]

 ## Contact Us

 **IMPORTANT:**
-For issues unresolved by the basic troubleshooting instructions provided, please collect and send the following information to the artist/s *(preferrably through email)*:
+For issues unresolved by the basic troubleshooting instructions provided, please collect and send the following information to the artist/s *(preferably through email)*:

 * Description of the problem;
 * Date and time;